-One way CMS investigates instances of suspected fraud, waste, and abuse in Medicare and Medicaid is through the UPICs.
-The UPICs develop investigations and take actions to prevent making inappropriate payments to Medicare and Medicaid providers and suppliers.
-Actions taken by the UPICs include provider and beneficiary interviews and site visits, the initiation of appropriate administrative actions (e.g., prepayment edits, payment suspensions, revocations), and program integrity reviews of medical records.
+One way that CMS investigates instances of suspected fraud, waste, and abuse in Medicare and Medicaid is through the UPICs.
+The UPICs develop investigations and take actions to prevent inappropriate payments from being made to Medicare and Medicaid providers and suppliers.
+Actions taken by the UPICs include provider and beneficiary interviews and site visits, appropriate administrative actions (e.g., prepayment edits, payment suspensions, revocations), and program integrity reviews of medical records.
 While a variety of other contractors also perform medical review, UPIC reviews are uniquely focused on fraud detection and investigation.
 For example, the UPICs look for possible falsification of documents that may be associated with an attempt to defraud the Medicare and Medicaid programs.
+UPICs also provide support and assistance to state Medicaid agencies by performing a number of functions to detect and investigations.
+The contractors initiated activities with 39 states in FY 2020.
+The most common collaborative investigations and audits have been conducted in the areas of hospice, prescribers of opioids, credit balance, laboratories, and general hospital services.